-Witness Statement of

-FKW

-Support person present: No

-1. My name is FKW

 Life before going into care

-2. I was born went into foster care I used my foster parent's surname, which was thou I was known as the otherwise.
+- 2. I was born FKW in Torphins War Memorial Hospital in Aboyne.
+When I went into foster care I used my foster parent's surname, which was FKW but I was known as FKW otherwise.
 My natural family were travelling people.
-There was my mother and my father I was the oldest, I have a sister who is ten months younger than me and who will be sixty on his birthday in this name is but he was always known as My grandmother didn't like the name so she called him and it stuck.

-3. We lived in a tent.
+There was my mother and my father FKW II.
+I was the oldest, I have a sister FKW who is ten months younger than me and FKW who will be sixty on his birthday in His name is FKW but he was always known as FKW My grandmother didn't like the name FKW so she called him FKW and it stuck. - 3.
+We lived in a tent.
 It's hard to explain, it was quite big and it had a fire in the middle of it.
 I don't know how much cooking my mother did because she drank a lot and so did my father.
 I can't remember much about my time there, I was very young.
 All I remember is that I had a doll with red hair that I called Audrey.
-When the authorities came one night and took and I away, I had a vest on but I couldn't find.
+When the authorities came one night and took and I away, I had a vest on but I couldn't find Audrey.
 That's all I remember.
-They took and I but stayed there.
+They took and I away and I but stayed there.
 I was about four.
-I can remember a man in a uniform that I assumed was a policeman, but looking back it may have been someone from the RSPCC, and Ms who became my social worker.
-It was during the night that they came and it was summer time.
+I can remember a man in a uniform that I assumed was a policeman, but looking back it may have been someone from the RSPCC, and Ms summer time.
 They took us to Arnha Children's Home in Ellon.
 It's about fifteen miles away from Aboyne, maybe more.
 Nobody told us what was going on.
-The man in uniform

-1

-was very nice to me.
+The man in uniform was very nice to me.
 He asked what I was looking for and I told him my doll, but we never found it.